-ECONOMICS ...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
+ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Accuplacer Reading score of 74 or equivalent
+COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent